ftassy/Telegram-Web-in-Thunderbird/README.md

 Telegram Web in Thunderbird and its developer are not affiliated, sponsored nor endorsed by any of the above-mentioned organizations.

 <h2>Changelog</h2>
+3.0.0 -> update to web-ext 6.8.0 and typescript 4.6.3, add context menu on browser action icon on Thunderbird 91+

 2.0.1 -> update to web-ext 6.6.0 and typescript 4.5.5

 2.0.0 -> re-structured code, add possibility to open Telegram web in browser action popup